Zweih/qp/README.md

 you can find installation instructions [here](#installation).

-`qp` supports querying for package metadata, dependency relations, and more.
+`qp` supports querying with full boolean logic for package metadata, dependency relations, and more.

 check [features](#features) to find out more.